 During my 21-day fast, there were a few days when my mom prepared hard boiled eggs.
 I remembered feeling a craving when I saw the eggs.
 They just looked very tempting and I felt I had to eat them.
 Normally I would just eat them, but since I was doing the fast, I held back.
 As a result, the craving remained, and it kept popping up when I saw the eggs.

-(At this point, fasting critics would argue it was because I was “starving” myself, that I was suffering from exhaustion, and that my body was trying to let know the perils I was in via craving for “nutritious” eggs.
-Vegetarian/Vegan critics would argue that my diet was lacking, that ultimately one would need eggs/meat/etc to have a complete and wholesome diet, and I should return to eating eggs/meat/whatever.
+(At this point, fasting critics would argue it was because I was “starving” myself, that I was suffering from exhaustion, and that my body was trying to let know the perils I was in via craving for “nutritious” eggs.)

-The thing is, I had read enough about both topics to know that neither is true.
-I’ve also found for myself that a lot of times what we think is a physical phenomenon really isn’t, and that it is instead linked to our mind.
+The thing is, I had read enough to know that this isn’t true.
+I’ve also found that a lot of times what we think is a physical phenomenon really isn’t, and that it is instead linked to our mind.
 If we dig deeper, we would find a real explanation that has nothing to do with what one might initially think.

 So rather than buy into cop-out rationalizations, I delved deeper.)

-Feeling bizarre with myself, I asked myself: “Why am I thinking of eating this?”
+Feeling bizarre, I asked myself: “Why am I thinking of eating this?”

 My subconsciousness replied: “Because eggs are full of goodness.
 They make you better.”